mike-diamond/react-firebase-ssr-boilerplate/README.md

 [![Npm Licence](https://img.shields.io/npm/l/react-firebase-ssr-boilerplate.svg)](https://www.npmjs.com/package/react-firebase-ssr-boilerplate)

 ### Usage

 #### Initial installation
 1. Install npm dependencies in the root folder.

-Run:
-`npm install`
+    Run: `npm install`
 2. Install npm dependencies in the `functions` folder (needed for firebase environment).

-Run:
-`cd functions && npm install && cd ../`
+    Run: `cd functions && npm install && cd ../`
 3. Add your config to `/firebase-config.json`
 4. Add alias and projectId to `/.firebaserc`
 5. Add service account data to `/server/site/middleware/service-account.json`

 #### Run project
-- Now you can start the project in development mode:
+- After initial installation you can start the project in development mode:

     `npm run site:dev`
 - You can build the project and run it with server side rendering:
-  - To run without firebase environment `npm run site:start`
+  - To run without firebase environment: `npm run site:start`
-  - To run with firebase environment `npm run site:build && cd functions && firebase serve`
+  - To run with firebase environment: `npm run site:build && cd functions && firebase serve`
-- Or you can deploy your app to the firebase hosting:
+- Or you can deploy the app to the firebase hosting:

     `npm run site:build && cd functions && firebase deploy`

+### Boilerplate composition

+##### - Multilanguage internationalisation
+Based on [react-intl](https://github.com/yahoo/react-intl).
+Translation switches on change store property `state.me.locale`.
+All translations defines in `messages.js` file in the root of each component.

+##### - Code splitting
+Based on [react-loadable](https://github.com/jamiebuilds/react-loadable) and splits code for each page in routes.

+##### - Styles splitting
+Based on [mini-css-extract-plugin](https://github.com/webpack-contrib/mini-css-extract-plugin) which splits styles for each page and [media-query-splitting-plugin](https://github.com/mike-diamond/media-query-splitting-plugin) which splits styles by media query (mobile, tabletLandscape, tabletPortrait and desktop).

+##### - SEO
+Based on [react-helmet](https://github.com/nfl/react-helmet) which allows to manage SEO tags (title, meta etc)